The Alphabetical Order

 It’s one of Mr Boy’s favourite toys, and within moments of receiving it from his Auntie Lizzie the bricks were all over the goddamn flat like bear-traps.
 I found them in the washing machine.
 I found them in my pillow case.
 I found them in my shoes.

 One day I realised I’d never actually seen the bricks laid out in their trolley, so I decided to figure out the pattern.
 Were the colours random or part of a design?
 Which way was up?
-Using trial and error, with the five colours as a guide, I arrived at this arrangement (with [ ] denoting a shape):
+Using trial and error, with the five colours as a guide, I arrived at this arrangement (with [ ] standing in for a shape):

 This was not only aesthetically pleasing, it also gave me a tremendous sense of achievement.
 So naturally I wasn’t finished with those bricks.